 The organisation should have implemented an effective system of management controls and processes as part of its ISMS.
 It should be able to demonstrate this by providing evidence to the ISMS auditor (whether it be a ﬁrst-, second- or third-party audit).

 The organisation may not have a business case for a third-party audit, but to comply with ISO/IEC 27001, an internal ISMS audit process is mandatory.

 ISO/IEC 27001 has two main parts:

-- a list of ISMS controls, which is given in Annex A. These controls are described in more detail in ISO/IEC 27002.
+- A list of ISO 27001 Annex A controls.
+These controls are described in more detail in ISO/IEC 27002.